Norman Tebbit: Overseas aid

 Speaking in the Lords on 26 November 1996, Lord Tebbit criticised aid to Africa, saying that most aid sent to Africa goes down a "sink of iniquity, corruption and violence" and does little to help the poor.
 A spokesman for the charity Oxfam said Tebbit's view was "simplistic and unhelpful".
 Later Lord Tebbit defended his statement that most money went "into the pockets" of politicians "to buy guns for warlords".

 Homosexuality

 In a letter to The Daily Telegraph in November 1998, Tebbit said homosexuals should be barred from being Home Secretary.
 A Conservative Party spokesman said Tebbit was "out of touch" and the official spokesman for William Hague, then Conservative Party leader, said Hague disagreed with Tebbit.
-In 2013, he wrote in his Telegraph blog that his views concerning whether a homosexual person could be Home Secretary had changed.
+In 2013 Tebbit wrote in his Telegraph blog that his views concerning whether a homosexual person could be Home Secretary had changed.

-In 2004, he opposed the British Government's Civil Partnership Act 2004.
+In 2004 he opposed the British Government's Civil Partnership Act 2004.
 In an interview for The Big Issue in May 2013, Lord Tebbit said that the coalition government's determination to pass the Marriage (Same Sex Couples) Bill had alienated grassroots Tories.
 He also speculated that it could mean that a lesbian queen could give birth to a future monarch by artificial insemination, and that the legislation might allow him to marry his own son to escape inheritance tax.